 - 1. Payments under level-percent-of-payroll are lower in the first 10 years but increase significantly in later years. - 2.
 Level-percent-of-payroll amortization results in negative amortization during the early years, where payments are insufficient to cover interest.
 This temporarily increases the unfunded liability before it starts to decrease. - 3.
 Total costs over 25 years are approximately 10% higher under level-percent-of-payroll due to deferred payments. - 4.
-Level-percent-of-payroll amortization also includes an assumption that payrolls will increase over time allowing larger payments in distant years assuming the overall payroll is increasing 2.75% per year.
-The expectation is that distant years will have a much larger payroll but will be paying a similar percentage of their payroll towards the contribution.
-The payroll growth assumptions for the past 10 years have not matched this expectation.
+Level-percent-of-payroll amortization assumes that covered payroll will grow each year.
+Because contributions are calculated as a constant percentage of pay, larger future payrolls translate into larger dollar payments, allowing the unfunded liability to be retired without raising the stated contribution rate.
+However, when the assumed payroll growth exceeds actual growth for an extended period, those larger dollar contributions never materialize, effectively pushing a portion of the unfunded liability payment schedule into the future.